 - Implementing efficient and effective information to support and streamline everyday workflow.

 - Facilitating and maintaining record organization as well as legal requirements and compliance.

-- Ensuring records are stored, managed, and securely destroyed to protect sensitive records at the end of their life.
+- Ensuring storage, management, and disposal of records to protect sensitive records at the end of their life.

 The RIM Life Cycle

 The key steps to a records information management system include:

 - Maintenance and Tracking

 - Destruction and Disposal